Thaelin/gis-project-Thaelin/documentation.md

 *Control panel* contains 2 interactive parts: control for selecting region and action button initializing shortest path search.
 Passive part of the control panel is map legend.

 *Map* contains all cycling routes and their corresponding weather data.
-Cycling routes are filtered based on intersection with selected region.
+Cycling routes are filtered based on inclusion of route start point with selected region.
 Selected region is displayed with opaque green color.
 Shortest route is displayed as orange line.

 *Map initialization scripts* are stored in (`js/map.js`) file. *Script file for index file* is stored in (`js/main.js`).

 *Route colors* are displayed as black.
+More information about color's and their meanings are in the Legend part of the UI.

 *Weather icons* are obtained from *OpenWeatherMap repository*.